 The old Act 87 consists of two unlined closed cells; one is a Type II waste cell and the other is a Type III construction and demolition waste cell.
 Because the Act 87 area is unlined it could not meet the NSPS requirements for a passive system which requires a synthetic liner on the bottom and sides.
 Therefore an active collection system needed to be installed.
 The Type II waste cell (only) has four collection wells which are manifolded to a single vent flare.
 This system is considered active because it has an in-line blower to maintain a slight vacuum on the cell.
 The blower motor is powered by a deep cycle battery which is charged using a solar panel.
-During the inspection, well GW-1-87 had a flame present and the blower was operational.
+During the inspection, well GW-1-87 was not operational.